Clover

 Dear Parents/Carers,

-I hope that you have all had a fantastic half term.
-I am looking forward to teaching our next topics.
+I hope that you have all had a fantastic Easter break.
+I am looking forward to starting our new topics and books.

 Our Structured Storytimes will link into many areas of the curriculum.